-The second-best seat faces the south; then are those face the north or back to doors, usually the positions for juniors.
+The second-best seat faces the south; then are those that face the north or back to doors, usually the positions for juniors.

 Meeting Etiquette in Tradition of China

-Throughout the history of China, people with the same status or from the same generation usually do the Fist and Palm Salute when they encountered.
+Throughout the history of China, people with the same status or from the same generation usually do the Fist and Palm Salute when they meet.

 When visiting other people’s homes, or showing gratitude, celebrating, apologizing, asking for help, or returning the lower status' people’s salute, one should do Zuo Yi (like Fist and Palm salute, but with lower head and bend down a little).

 If people meet with someone older or superior, people salute using Tian Yi (like Fist and Palm, but with straightening the arms and solemn bow).
 There were slight differences in detail between men and women, but the main etiquette didn't change much.